From eBook; Octavian Chronicle #7, Treaty of Brundisium-40 BC

 “I answer that three ways,” said Octavian.
 “The first is that your brother and your wife started an unnecessary war with me.
 When Calenus died, Ventidius and your friend here, Ahenobarbus, were in northern Italy.
 I didn’t want them to take control of those legions and take up arms against me.”

-“I can understand that,” said Antony
+“I can understand that,” said Antony, rubbing the whiskers on his chin.

 Octavian finished with his third point.
 “Finally, I took those legions over for you.”

+Octavian raised his voice.
 “Is your brother, Lucius, still alive?
 Why would I spare your brother’s life even though he attacked me if I wasn’t your ally?
 Besides, you can have those legions and Gaul if you want them.
 If we have a true alliance, it doesn’t matter which of us has control of them.
 Besides, I have my hands full getting the soldiers settled.”
 Octavian sat back in his chair.

 “That’s true, lad,” Antony answered thoughtfully.
 “If we have an alliance, then it doesn’t matter, does it?”